raphaeldiscky/todolist-pern/README.md

-Build a full stack to do list web application
+Build a full stack to do list web application with PERN stack